teuton-software/asker/docs/inputs/concepts.md

 </map>
 ```

-Notice that `demo/furniture.haml` is HAML file and  `demo/furniture.xml` a XML file.
+Notice that `furniture.haml` is HAML file and  `furniture.xml` a XML file.
 Both are valid.

 > HAML format files are the same as XML format files.
 Internaly HAML files are translated automaticaly to an XML equivalent.